alysiawon/Pewlett-Hackard-Analysis/README.md

 ### The Employees Eligible for the Mentorship Program

-This analysis will create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
+This analysis will create a Mentorship-Eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
 Insight are generated on the <a href="Data/mentorship_eligibilty.csv">Mentorship Eligibility CSV File</a>.

 ### Key Results ###